-Veins and arteries vary in size from one patient to another and from one side of the body to the other.
+Veins and arteries vary in size from one person to another and from one side of the body to the other.
 Obtaining a blood sample from some people may be more difficult than from others.

-Other risks related to having blood drawn are rare but may include:
+Other risks related to having blood drawn are rare, but may include:

 Luteinizing hormone response to gonadotropin-releasing hormone

-Webster RA.
+Borawski D, Bluth MH.
 Reproductive function and pregnancy.
 In: McPherson RA, Pincus MR, eds.
 Henry's Clinical Diagnosis and Management by Laboratory Methods.
-21st ed.
-Philadelphia, Pa: Saunders Elsevier; 2006:chap 25.
+22nd ed.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 25.

 Gruber HA, Farag AF.
 Evaluation of endocrine function.
 In: McPherson RA, Pincus MR, eds.
 Henry's Clinical Diagnosis and Management by Laboratory Methods.
 22nd ed.
 Philadelphia, PA: Elsevier Saunders; 2011:chap 24.